 As a result of the adoption of the current expected credit losses ("CECL") accounting standard, the Company adjusted the January 1, 2020 ACL balances within each loan segment to reflect the changes from the incurred loss model to the current expected credit loss model which resulted in increases and decreases in each loan segment based on, among other factors, quantitative and qualitative assumptions and the economic forecast to estimate the provision for credit losses over the expected life of the loans.
-During the year ended December 31, 2022, the ACL increased primarily as a result of tree \$18,056,000 provision for credit losses recorded as a result of the Alta acquisition.
+During the year ended December 31, 2022, the ACL increased primarily as a result of organic loan growth.
+During the year ended December 31, 2021, the ACL increased primarily as a result of the \$18,056,000 provision for credit losses recorded as a result of the Alta acquisition.
 During the year ended December 31, 2020, primarily as a result of the COVID-19 pandemic, there was a significant increase in the overall ACL and increases and decreases within certain loan segments.
 In addition, during 2020 the acquisition of SBAZ resulted in a \$4,794,000 increase in the ACL due to the provision for credit losses recorded subsequent to the acquisition date.